zhamby1/twitterCloneBackend/README.md

 we will make a .env file to store our connection so it is secure.
 Add a new file and call it .env

-Then add the MONGO_URI variable and have it equal your connection string
+Then add the MONGO_URI variable and have it equal your connection string (make sure that you change the password to the password you created in the previous step)

 ## Mongoose and MongoDB
 Mongo is a NoSQL database..these are some of the differences between a SQL and NoSQL database